eCunit/eCunit/README.md

 * To enable test driven development, we add automocking features.
 * For general testing we add logging features.

-The project will be developed in JAVA usong TDD.
+The project will be developed in JAVA using TDD.

 More information will be added at http://ecunit.org